The canvas we all wanted

 Turn-in Flow

-The current turn-in flow in Canvas lacks key features that encourage user confidence and clarity.
-Students can only upload one file at a time, with no option to preview what they’ve attached before submitting.
-This often leads to frustration and uncertainty; users aren’t sure if they uploaded the correct file, or whether the submission was successfully completed.
+Canvas' turn-in flow lacks key features that encourage user confidence and clarity.
+In the current design, students can only upload one file at a time, with no option to preview what they’ve attached before submitting.
+This often leads to frustration and uncertainty; users aren’t sure if they uploaded the correct file, or whether the submission was successful.

 In redesigning the turn-in flow, we prioritized transparency and ease of use.
-We introduced support for multiple file uploads at once and added a clear preview step before submission, giving students that last bit of peace-of-mind right before they hit 'submit.'
+We added support for multiple file uploads at once and added a clear preview step before submission, giving students that last bit of peace-of-mind right before they hit "submit".

 ←Scroll→